 - During maintenance of anesthesia, the required dose of nondepolarizing muscle relaxants is likely to be reduced compared to that during N2O/opioid anesthesia.
 Administration of supplemental doses of muscle relaxants should be guided by the response to nerve stimulation.

 The effect of sevoflurane on the duration of depolarizing neuromuscular blockade induced by succinylcholine has not been studied.

 Results of evaluations of laboratory parameters (e.g., ALT, AST, alkaline phosphatase, and total bilirubin, etc.), as well as investigator-reported incidence of adverse events relating to liver function, demonstrate that sevoflurane can be administered to patients with normal or mild-tomoderately impaired hepatic function.
 However, patients with severe hepatic dysfunction were not investigated.

 Occasional cases of transient changes in postoperative hepatic function tests were reported with both sevoflurane and reference agents.
 Sevoflurane was found to be comparable to isoflurane with regard to these changes in hepatic function.

 Very rare cases of mild, moderate and severe post-operative hepatic dysfunction or hepatitis with or without jaundice have been reported from postmarketing experiences.
 Clinical judgement should be exercised when sevoflurane is used in patients with underlying hepatic conditions or under treatment with drugs known to cause hepatic dysfunction (see ADVERSE REACTIONS).

-It has been reported that previous exposure to halogenated hydrocarbon anesthetics, especially if the interval is less than 3 months, may increase the potential for hepatic injury.
+It has been reported that previous exposure to halogenated hydrocarbon anesthetics may increase the potential for hepatic injury.